cs1302uga/cs1302-hw0.5/README.md

    the motivation behind having good code style.
 1. [Run the `check1302` command ](https://github.com/cs1302uga/cs1302-styleguide/blob/master/README.md#run-checkstyle) on your `src` directory to see if you have any style errors.

+   * If `check1302` reports a Missing Javadoc Error, you should add a Javadoc comment to the method it highlights.
+     Since we haven’t officially covered Javadoc comments in the course yet, please use the existing methods in `TicTacToeGame.java` that have valid Javadoc comments as examples.
+If you have any questions about the syntax or what should be included, don't hesitate to ask

+Editgood answer
 1. If you receive any style errors, you can find a description of the error along with what causes the error in the [Specific Guidelines](https://github.com/cs1302uga/cs1302-styleguide/blob/master/README.md#specific-guidelines) section of the guide.
    There is no need to memorize the different types of errors.
 You will have access to the guide when coding in this course.